GSA/modernization/pages/report/06-appendix-a.md

 **Timely Patching.** One of the most significant threats to IT systems remains unpatched software vulnerabilities.
-For that reason, OMB, under OMB Memorandum M-15-01, *Fiscal Year 2014-2015 Guidance on Improving Federal Information Security and Privacy Management Practices*, required agencies to sign memorandums of agreement or understanding to allow the DHS to scan their external-facing systems for unpatched vulnerabilities.
+For that reason, OMB, under OMB Memorandum M-15-01, [*Fiscal Year 2014-2015 Guidance on Improving Federal Information Security and Privacy Management Practices*][M-15-01], required agencies to sign memorandums of agreement or understanding to allow the DHS to scan their external-facing systems for unpatched vulnerabilities.
 Under Binding Operational Directive 15-01, DHS then required agencies to